ericzhng/matrix-library-lapack/README.md

-# Matrix Library
+# Matrix Library (LAPACK)

-You can find more details in the website [here](https://ericzhng.github.io/docs-matrix-library/).
+You can find more details in [this website here](https://ericzhng.github.io/docs-matrix-library/).
+This repository is only for LAPACK.

 ## Introduction